 Psychosis: Delusional or disordered thinking detached from reality; symptoms often include hallucinations.

-Psychotherapeutics: Drugs that have an effect on the function of the brain and that are often used to treat psychiatric/neurologic disorders; includes pain relievers, tranquilizers, sedatives, and stimulants.
+Psychotherapeutics: Drugs that have an effect on the function of the brain and that are often used to treat psychiatric/neurologic disorders; include pain relievers, tranquilizers, sedatives, and stimulants.

-Psychotherapy: Treatment of mental illness by talking about problems rather than by using medication.
-Treatment for first episode psychosis is based on cognitive behavioral therapy principles and emphasizes resilience training, illness and wellness management, and coping skills.
+Psychotherapy: Treatment of mental illness by talking about problems rather than medication.
+Treatment for first-episode psychosis is based on cognitive behavioral therapy principles and emphasizes resilience training, illness and wellness management, and coping skills.
 Treatment is tailored to each client’s needs.

 Receptor: A molecule located on the surface of a cell that recognizes specific chemicals (normally neurotransmitters, hormones, and similar endogenous substances) and transmits the chemical message into the cell.